cozy/cozy-stack/docs/sharing.md

 Content-Type: application/json
 ```

-### POST /sharings/app/destinationDirectory
+### POST /sharings/destination/:doctype

-Sets the destination directory of the given application.\
+Sets the destination directory of the given application.
+The "destination
-The "destination directory" is where the shared files received by this application
+directory" is where the shared files received by this application will go.
-will go.
 Only files shared using "Cozy to Cozy sharings" are concerned.

 For example if a user sets the destination directory of the application "Photos"
 to `/Shared with Me/Photos` (by providing its **id**) then all shared photos